Updated: Aug 22

 Have you recently graduated and are about to begin your career?
 Then this is the article for you.

 Hello there!
 We're delighted to have you here.

 Did you come across this because you recently graduated and are about to enter the workforce?
 Or perhaps you'd like to pass this information along to a friend who could benefit from it.
-Whatever brought you here, my colleagues and I ('freshers' in the workforce) hope to share some tips that will make your transition into the workplace easier in honour of Youth Month.
+Whatever brought you here, my colleagues and I ('freshers' in the workforce) hope to share some tips that will make your transition into the workplace easier.

 Make a good first impression